Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

 Thanks to \Cref{ani-egs}, every animated ring $A$ has its associated graded ring of homotopy groups

 the $m$-truncation functor of \S\ref{animation} gives the universal map $A \ra \tau_{\le m}(A)$ to an animated ring with vanishing homotopy $\pi_{> m}(-)$.
-To work with animated algebras over a base ring $R$, one either starts with the category of $R$-algebras and animates it or considers animated rings equipped with a map from $R$---the two perspectives are equivalent (compare with \cite[ 25.1.4.3]{SAG}).
+To work with animated algebras over a base ring $R$, one either starts with the category of $R$-algebras and animates it or considers animated rings equipped with a map from $R$---the two perspectives are equivalent (compare with \cite[Corollary~25.1.4.3]{SAG}).

-For an animated ring $A$, the $\infty$-category $\Mod(A)$ of $A$-modules is, by definition, the $\infty$-category of modules over the underlying $\bE_1$-ring of $A$, compare with \cite[ 25.2.1.1]{SAG}.
-The $\infty$-category of \emph{animated $A$-modules} is its subcategory $\Mod^{\le 0}(A) \subset \Mod(A)$ of connective objects.
-When $A$ is a usual ring, $\Mod(A)$ is nothing else but the derived $\infty$-category of $A$ (see \cite{HA}*{7.1.2.13}) and $\Mod^{\le 0}(A)$ agrees with the animation of the category of $A$-modules (so there is no clash of terminology).
+For an animated ring $A$, the $\infty$-category $\Mod(A)$ of $A$-modules is, by definition, the $\infty$-category of modules over the underlying $\bE_1$-ring of $A$, compare with \cite[Notation~25.2.1.1]{SAG}.
+The $\infty$-category of \emph{animated $A$-modules} is its subcategory

+of connective objects.
+When $A$ is a usual ring, $\Mod(A)$ is nothing else but the derived $\infty$-category of $A$ (see \cite{HA}*{Theorem~7.1.2.13}) and $\Mod^{\le 0}(A)$ agrees with the animation of the category of $A$-modules (so there is no clash of terminology).
 For a general animated ring $A$, the $\infty$-category $\Mod^{\le 0}(A)$ is identified with the $\infty$-category of modules in animated abelian groups over $A$ (regarded as an $\bE_1$-algebra in animated abelian groups), which may reasonably be called animated $A$-modules.

-Equivalently, one may define the $\infty$-category of animated rings $A$ equipped with an animated $A$-module $M$ by animating the category of rings equipped with modules, compare with \cite[ 25.2.1.2]{SAG}.
+Equivalently, one may define the $\infty$-category of animated rings $A$ equipped with an animated $A$-module $M$ by animating the category of rings equipped with modules, compare with \cite[Proposition~25.2.1.2]{SAG}.
 One can then define various forms of derived tensor products between animated rings or animated modules by animating the usual functors.
 In particular, for a diagram $B\leftarrow A\to C$ of animated rings, one may define the animated ring $B\tensor^\bL_A C$, by animating the usual functor on rings. \epp

-\bpp[The cotangent complex of an animated ring] For an animated ring $A$ and an animated $A$-module $M$, one defines an animated ring $A\oplus M$, the prototypical example of a ``square-zero extension,'' by animating the corresponding functor defined on usual rings equipped with modules, compare with \cite[ 25.3.1.1]{SAG}.
-The animated ring $A \oplus M$ comes with maps from and to $A$ and, as can be checked on underlying anima, the functor $(A,M)\mapsto A\oplus M$ commutes with limits.
+\bpp[The cotangent complex of an animated ring] For an animated ring $A$ and an animated $A$-module $M$, we define an animated ring $A\oplus M$, the prototypical example of a ``square-zero extension,'' by animating the corresponding functor defined on usual rings equipped with modules, compare with \cite[Construction~25.3.1.1]{SAG}.
+The animated ring $A \oplus M$ comes with maps from and to $A$ and, as can be checked on underlying anima, the functor